sparkflows/sparkflows-docs/docs/user-guide/scheduler/pipeline_scheduler.rst

 Overview
 ========

+It's very important to schedule Pipelines and Workflows for smooth execution of long-running jobs in parallel and asynchronous manner.
+Sparkflows scales out the Data Processing and Mcchine Learning Use cases by offering seamless scheduling capabilities.

 1. **Schedule Pipeline**

 Sparkflows allows you to schedule Pipeline.
+It stores the metadata of periodic jobs and uses a built-in scheduler to queue user requests.
+If Airflow is configured then Sparkflows submits the Job requests to Airflow as per the scheduling

 .. figure:: ../../_assets/user-guide/scheduler/SCHEDULE_PIPELINE.png
    :alt: Schedule Pipeline